SlackerMail/SlackerMail/README.md

 SlackerMail is a Slackware virtual mail server, much like and inspired by iRedMail.
 I made this because Slackware is my favorite form of Linux, and iRedMail doesn't support Slackware.
-It is still beta, so use at your own risk.
-I've set it up on my test VPS a good many times, and it seems to work pretty well for me at this point.
+This latest version .025 is a release canidate.

 You'll need to do steps 1-3 in my SlackerMail How-To before you can run this script.
 Here is the website for that How-To: https://the-slacker.com/